Stock Analysis on Net

 Average payables payment period

-The analysis of the quarterly financial ratios and periods reveals several notable trends and fluctuations over the observed timeframe.
+The analysis of the financial ratios over the given periods reveals several trends in the company's operational efficiency and liquidity management.

 Receivables Turnover